 HOW MUCH COLLAGEN SHOULD I TAKE?

 As we age, collagen production naturally declines in our bodies, hence why adding collagen peptides to our routines is becoming more and more mainstream!
-It is advised to take between 10 - 15 grams of collagen per day for optimal body functionality — this is the typical starting range for people who are looking to improve digestion, gut health, reduce inflammation, get visible hair skin and nair improvements, and increase energy!
+It is advised to take between 10 - 15 grams of collagen per day for optimal body functionality — this is the typical starting range for people who are looking to improve digestion, gut health, reduce inflammation, get visible hair skin and nail improvements, and increase energy!
 You’ll find 10g built right into our Kale Avocado with Collagen Superfood Soup.